vitejs/vite/docs/guide/monorepo-packages.md

 ### Caveats

-- If using `vite` exports condition:
+- If using `vite` export condition:
   - To support deep imports, the `./*` entry point must be defined, which maps 1:1 to the file system.
-  - To support multiple source files with different extensions, use an array as the `vite` condition (example above).
+  - To support multiple source files with different extensions, use an array as the `vite` condition value (example above).
 - If using `vite` main entry point:
-  - Only default imports are supported.
+  - Only default/index imports are supported.
   - Deep imports are not supported.
 - Packages that are not symlinked into `node_modules` will _not_ use the `vite` entry points.
 For reference, `workspace:`, `portal:`, and `link:` are supported, while `file:`, `git:`, etc are not.